TianboLiu666/movie-recommender/README.md

 # Movie Recommendation

 This is a movie search and recommendation engine using Next.js for an enhanced user experience.
 - Embedded movie summaries and plots from Kaggle using the OpenAI API.
-Implemented data
 - Store movie informations and embeddings to a vector Database.
 I will use Neon database with PostgreSQL database extension PGvector.
 - Title and content search functionalities are realized using kNN with cosine similarit